NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/agreements/_index.md

 A Content access group is a functional entity within the DPS that controls access.
 One Preservation Agreement can have many Content access groups.
 This is what the current `contractId` (4-character hex identifier) refers to.

 In PREMIS terms, a Content access group is a `rightsStatement` with `rightsBasis=other` and `otherRightsBasis=contentAccessGroup`.
-It carries `rightsGranted` entries defining what actions (submit, disseminate, search) are permitted.
+PREMIS `rightsGranted` is not stored on the document; it is decomposed into [role assignments](#role-assignments).
+Each active role assignment becomes a `rightsGranted` entry on export: the `role` determines the permitted `act` (drawn from the [LoC eventType vocabulary](https://id.loc.gov/vocabulary/preservation/eventType), which replaces the deprecated `actionsGranted` list), and the assignment's `startDate`/`endDate` map to `termOfGrant`.
+Candidate mappings: `producer`→ingestion/metadata modification, `consumer`→dissemination/exporting.
+The exact mapping is deferred to implementation.

 Each Intellectual Entity is linked to exactly one Content access group via `accessGroupId`.
 The parent Preservation Agreement is always reachable through the Content access group's immutable `preservationAgreementId` field.